Abdelhak-Achour/animeTeian/README.md

 # animeTeian
-a simple discord bot that suggests anime with given genres to users and is under developement.
+a simple discord bot that suggests anime with given genres to users and is under developement and uses text files instead of database to simplify hosting.

 ## Commands